RoboRyGuy/ReTFO/Archipelago/Content/README.md

 If they fail to add staring gear, temporary gear will be added in-game, which will be lost as soon as gear is found.

 To aid the fill system, the player has added one additional expedition unlock to the early items.
 This helps ensure that they have options when it comes to exploration.

-It should also be noted that, since all items are randomized, the player starts with 3 locked lobby slots, meaning they will have to find the lobby slot unlocks as they play before humans or bots can aid them.
-If this is harder than desired, one could add `"Unlock Lobby Slot Items": 1` to either the early or start items to ensure they quickly have allies.
+Other items, such as gear, can be added to the early items list; however, if too much is added Archipelago will fail to generate due to lack of space in the early game.

 ## Death Link